lewi0332/arvato_financial_customer_segmentation/readme.md

 - `Udacity_MAILOUT_052018_TRAIN.csv`: Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns).
 - `Udacity_MAILOUT_052018_TEST.csv`: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns).

-We are not allowed to publish the data provided by Arvato Financial Services due to the terms and conditions.
+Publishing the data by Arvato Financial Services for this project is not allowed due to the terms and conditions.

+## Files

+- [Arvato Project Workbook.ipynb](Arvato\ Project\ Workbook.ipynb) - This is the primary file with EDA, segmentation and model training.
+- recreate the K-Means clustering on a new dataset.
+- [output.html](output.html) - This is a `pandas Profiler` file with information to guide initial EDA.
+- [customer_segmentation/clusters.pkl](customer_segmentation/clusters.pkl) - This file is a Sklearn Pipeline Object with the trained scaler, PCA and K-Means algorithms to
+- [value_unknown_codes.csv](value_unknown_codes.csv) - This is a list of codes which represent `unknown` or `missing` data in our data set by attribute.
+It is used in cleaning data for new

+## Installation

+1. Install necessary libraries using Anaconda
+    - `conda env create -f environment.yml`

+2. Activate the Envirnoment
+    - `conda activate cust_segm`

 ## Author